ftCommunity/ftcommunity-TXT/README.md

-# This is the community edition of the standard firmware for the FT-TXT.
+# Community edition of the standard firmware for the FT-TXT.

-The ftcommunity firmware aims to provide enhancements that are not (or not yet) in the standard firmware, and at the same time to be fully compatible with the latest standard firmware.

-# What is this and why would i want this?
+## What is this and why would i want this?

-The Fischertechnik TXT controller is a Linux driven computerized brick for the Fischertechnik construction toy.
+The [Fischertechnik TXT controller](http://www.fischertechnik.de/desktopdefault.aspx/tabid-21/39_read-307/usetemplate-2_column_pano/) is a Linux driven computerized brick for the Fischertechnik construction toy.

 ![TXT](https://raw.githubusercontent.com/wiki/ftCommunity/ftcommunity-TXT/txt_cw.jpg)